marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Driving Records In Maryland?

 The Motor Vehicle Administration maintains and disseminates certified copies of driving records in Maryland.
-The eligible requester must complete and submit a signed driving record request form and the requirements and fees.
+The eligible requester may need to submit a completed and signed driving record request form along with the requirements and fees.
 Requesters may obtain driving records in person, by mail, or online.

 • In-person & mail requests: The eligible requester must complete the request form and visit the nearest MVA office with the applicable fee of $12 per certified copy and $9.00 per plain copy.
 For mail requests, complete the request form, attach a government-issued photo ID, and money order or certified check for the applicable fee.
 Enclose these in a self-addressed stamped envelope and send to: